GNOME/gimp/.gitlab/merge_request_templates/default.md

   "*Allow commits from members who can merge to the target branch.*"

 - No AI-generated contents allowed (neither code nor text, images…).
-  Only human created works please! -->
+  Only human created works please!

+- You can request the devs to allow installable packages to be generated from this MR by writting ~Package: in the comments -->